 Yet, physiologically speaking, pain and pleasure have more in common than one might think.
-Research has shown that sensations of pain and pleasure activate the same neural mechanisms in the brain.
+Research has shown that sensations of pain and pleasure activate the

 Pleasure and pain are both tied to the interacting dopamine and opioid systems in the brain, which regulate neurotransmitters that are involved in reward- or motivation-driven behaviors, which include eating, drinking, and sex.

 In terms of brain regions, both pleasure and pain seem to activate the nucleus accumbens, the pallidum, and the amygdala, which are involved in the brain’s reward system, regulating motivation-driven behaviors.

 Thus, the “high” experienced by people who find painful sensations sexually arousing is similar to that experienced by athletes as they push their bodies to the limit.

 There is also a complex psychological side to finding pleasure in sensations of pain.
 First of all, a person’s experience of pain can be highly dependent on the context in which the painful stimuli occur.

 Experiencing pain from a knife cut in the kitchen or pain related to surgery, for instance, is bound to be unpleasant in most, if not all, cases.

 However, when a person is experiencing physical pain in a context in which they are also experiencing positive emotions, their sense of pain actually

 So when having sex with a trusted partner, the positive emotions associated with the act could blunt sensations of pain resulting from rough play.